-The Savannah River Site (SRS) evaluated and tested its hydrological dose codes.
+In response to a request from the States of Georgia and South Carolina, the Savannah River Site (SRS) evaluated and tested its hydrological dose codes.
 The testing determined the appropriate model for use in future modeling regarding the effects of hydrological releases to the Savannah River on downstream populations.
 Testing and evaluation of the SRS hydrological dose codes included identification of constraints, assessment of code flexibility, and total cost consideration.
 Evaluation of postulated releases, in a manner consistent with that of DOE/EH-0173T and DOE Orders 5400.1 and 5400.5, provides a perspective on the potential consequences that aqueous releases from SRS facilities may have on downstream users of the Savannah River.
-Guidelines for evaluation of contaminant concentration levels in water are the Environmental Protection Agency Safe Drinking Water Standards (EPA 1998) and the Food and Drug Administration Derived Intervention Levels for Accidental Radioactive Contamination of Human Food and Animal Feeds (FDA 1998).

 Presented are the criteria used to select codes that model surface water release of contaminants to the environment.
 Two liquid release scenarios were analyzed to perform a comparison between the SRS hydrological dose codes STREAM2 and LADTAP XL.
 The releases are assumed to be introduced into the Savannah River via an accidental spill of contaminated water.
 The entire contents of the spill are assumed to reach the river.
 Based on an analysis of the radionuclide water concentrations reported by the two codes and the aspects desired in the code for the future study, STREAM2 is recommended for use.